Home » Can You Release A Parrot Into The Wild?

 can caged birds survive in the wild?

-Why Is Releasing Pet Parrots Into The Wild Bad?
+Why Releasing Pet Parrots Into The Wild Is Bad

-Even if their owners give them toys and perches, most of those toys are made of softer materials than you’d find in a parrot’s natural environment.
+Pet parrots have less developed wings and beaks.
+Even if their owners give them suitable toys and perches, most are made from different materials than those encountered in nature.

 Climate